SolverMax/Random/DMC/2024-09/readme.md

 Your task is to create a decision model that will help Floataway to purchase boats while satisfying the above requirements and maximizing profit.

+Solution:
+- Number of Speedhawk boats: 28.0
+- Number of Silverbird boats: 0.0
+- Number of Catman boats: 0.0
+- Number of Classy boats: 28.0
+- Total daily profit: 5040.0

 Source: https://dmcommunity.org/challenge-sep-2024